opentmf/opentmf-clients-base/README.md

 ### 1.0.0
 - Initial Version
 ### 1.0.1
+- Updates pia-webclients to version 1.0.4
+### 1.0.2
-- Updates pia-webclients to version 1.0.4.
+- Updates pia-webclients to version 1.0.5